Happiness-Haengbok-Chung/CS598_2026Spring/README.md

 - Constructing a robotic long-horizon motion planning benchmark dataset based on natural language

 ## 🔥 Folder contents
-- ✅ Eval : functions that detect the hallucination with commercial large multimodal models (Gemini, ChatGPT, Grok)
 - ✅ Dataset: dataset used for this project
-- ✅
+- ✅ Eval_models: functions that detect the hallucination with commercial large multimodal models (Gemini, ChatGPT, Grok)
+- ✅ Prompts: prompts used for the hallucination detection and dataset construction
 - ✅

 ## 📖 Key Reference